-Born and raised in Powell River on the west coast of Canada, his working life suggests something of renaissance man – fisherman, mill worker, cabbie, engineer, economist and historical consultant.
+Born and raised in Powell River on the west coast of Canada, his working life suggests something of a renaissance man – fisherman, mill worker, salvage diver, cabbie, engineer, economist and historical consultant.
 From that, and his extensive travels and interests, spring the range, depth and authenticity of the songs he’s written.

 Brian’s music and stories please audiences everywhere he goes, although they are an especially fine fit for venues interested in Canadiana.
 He is available as a solo performer as well as in two- to five-piece band configurations that feature some pretty amazing backing players.
 Lately he has been performing as the Brian Robertson Band with two great back up musicians, the prodigious fiddle champ Michael Burnyeat and multi-instrumentalist extraordinaire, Victor Smith, and occasionally joined by the legendary Amy Stephen.